UN rights body condemns Syria over violations

 "They are on the wrong side of history."

-EU High Representative Catherine Ashton said that the international community had sent "yet another unequivocal call" to Syrian authorities to halt abuses and address urgent needs.

-"Every possible lever must be pulled to stop the violence and killing of civilians," she said in a statement.

 It is the fourth time since April that the forum, which has moral authority but no legal force, has condemned Syria.
-There were three abstentions and four delegations did not vote.
+There were three absentions in the vote and four delegations did not take part.

-Russian diplomat Vladimir Zheglov, rejected the text as "yet another example of one-sided, political approaches to the situation in Syria being pushed forward by some countries".
+Russian diplomat Vladimir Zheglov, in a speech delivered just before the vote, rejected the text as "yet another example of one-sided, political approaches to the situation in Syria being pushed forward by some countries".

-Elite government forces pounded a rebel bastion in Homs on Thursday in what appeared to be a final push on the opposition stronghold after more than three weeks of siege and bombardment, activists said.
+Elite forces loyal to Syrian President Bashar al-Assad pounded a rebel bastion in Homs on Thursday in what appeared to be a final push on the opposition stronghold after more than three weeks of siege and bombardment, activists said.

 'EXECUTIONS, PERSECUTION'

-The Council said Syrian violations included shelling that has killed "thousands of innocent civilians", executions, the killing and persecution of protesters, arbitrary detention and interference with access to medical care.
+The Council said Syrian violations included shelling of civilian areas that has killed "thousands of innocent civilians", executions, the killing and persecution of protesters, the deaths of Syrian and foreign journalists, arbitrary detention and interference with access to medical care.

 It voiced strong concern at the deteriorating humanitarian situation and called for food, medicines and fuel to reach besieged populations.

-It was vital to ensure accountability for crimes "including those violations that may amount to crimes against humanity".
+It also stressed the importance of ensuring accountability for crimes "including those violations that may amount to crimes against humanity".

 Syria's ally Iran defended the government and said it should be given "time and space" to implement the "sweeping reforms" it has promised.

-"Coercive sanctions and interference in internal affairs of Syria, in particular unacceptable covert efforts by some specific countries to arm the opposition groups, would only lead to deepening the crisis with all its consequences to the whole region," Iran's ambassador Seyed Mohammad Reza Sajjadi said.
+"Coercive sanctions and interference in internal affairs of Syria, in particular unacceptable covert efforts by some specific countries to arm the opposition groups, would only lead to deepening the crisis," Iran's ambassador Sayed Mohammed Reza Sajjadi said.

-He warned that "threats of military intervention, sanctions or regime change" would complicate the situation.
+"We urge all relevant U.N. and regional bodies to facilitate an engagement of the government and the opposition in a Syrian-led, inclusive political process and not complicate the situation by threats of military intervention, sanctions and regime change," he said.

-Independent U.N. investigators, in a report issued on February 23, said Syrian forces have shot dead unarmed civilians, shelled residential areas and tortured wounded protesters in hospital on orders from the "highest level".
+Independent U.N. investigators, in a report issued on February 23, said Syrian forces bent on crushing a nearly year-long uprising have shot dead unarmed civilians, shelled residential areas and tortured wounded protesters in hospital on orders from the "highest level".

-The team said it had compiled a list of Syrian civil and military authorities suspected of international crimes.
+The team, led by Brazilian expert Paulo Pinheiro, said it had compiled a list of Syrian civil and military authorities suspected of international crimes.

 "We will work to ensure that evidence of human rights violations and abuses committed by all forces in Syria continues to be gathered and securely stored so that those responsible for atrocities will be held accountable," Britain's ambassador Peter Gooderham told the talks on Thursday.